[Interview] Ukrainian girl tells story of Russian child abductions

 EU commissioner Dubravka Šuica spoke of the children's "terrible trauma" and their "need to regain a sense of normality".

-Even the usually pro-Russian ID group in the European Parliament voiced revulsion at Russia's actions.
+Even the usually pro-Russian Identity and Democracy group in the European Parliament voiced revulsion at Russia's actions.

-And when one fringe MEP defended Putin, Šuica showed emotion, saying: "Really horrible by the pro-Russian guy … disgusting".
+And when one fringe MEP defended Putin on Wednesday, Šuica showed emotion, saying: "Really horrible by the pro-Russian guy … disgusting".